shazamuel89/coffee-shop-jukebox/backend/validators/README.md

 The validators directory contains request validation logic, keeping validation rules out of controllers.
+Could potentially be removed due to these functions being implemented in the services.